 With this attraction, love and admiration for each other, you’d think intimacy would be easy.
 On my husband’s end, without getting too graphic, intimacy is NEVER a problem.
 With me, it’s always been an issue.
 I desire him in my heart, but there has been a disconnect with my brain.
 I felt ashamed.
 I felt like I wasn’t doing my “wifely duties” correctly.

 In small friend circles and wife groups, I was told to wear sexy clothing, and once I put myself in a place of romance, I’d get in the mood.
 That’s never worked for me, and I was sure this would result in my husband leaving me.
-For 14 years, I worried.
+For 14 years, I worried and fell deeper into my struggle as a wife.
 Even after creating and birthing 3 wonderful children, I worried.
 What was wrong with me?
 Why am I like this?
 If you’d ever felt this way, have you heard of HSDD?

 What Is HSDD?